Pure Jerry: Coliseum, Hampton, VA, November 9, 1991

 Pure Jerry: Coliseum, Hampton, VA, November 9, 1991 is a two-CD live album by the Jerry Garcia Band.
 It contains the complete show recorded on November 9, 1991, at the Hampton Coliseum in Hampton, Virginia.
 The seventh in the Pure Jerry series of archival concert albums, it was released on August 1, 2006.

 For this concert, the regular lineup of the Jerry Garcia Band was augmented by Bruce Hornsby, who sat in on electric piano for the entire show.

+Pure Jerry: Coliseum, Hampton, VA, November 9, 1991 was released as a five-disc vinyl LP, with new cover art, on November 25, 2022.

 Recording

 A statement on the back cover of the album says, "This package contains CDs compiled from two-track, soundboard tapes that are not to be mistaken for or confused with fully produced studio masters.
 For as much as any other purpose, these recordings are offered to honor the electrifying spiritual, social and historical aspects of the Jerry Garcia Band's concert of November 9, 1991.
 Enjoy this marvelous music with our assurance that every step has been taken to present it in a way that faithfully celebrates its original performance."